woodstone121/DeepCore/_posts/2017-08-15-Track_GIS_Technician_Work_with_ELK_part2.md

 ```
 *Notice the JSON object format, where each object specifies which `index` and `type` the document is a part of.
 In Elastic stack terms, think index, mapping, type, and document synonymously to database, schema, table, and row (respectively) from an RDMS standpoint.*

-Elasticsearch stores schema-free JSON documents, and all documents are indexed, which makes searching incredibly fast, even with huge amounts of data.
+Elasticsearch stores schema-free JSON documents.
+All documents are indexed, which makes searching incredibly fast, even with huge amounts of data.
 A common application for Elasticsearch is scraping and storing data from internet search results such as Wikipedia articles or Twitter tweets for keywords (i.e. how often do the words "machine learning" get mentioned?).
-Needless to say, ES is built and written to handle quick searches on large volumes of data.
+Needless to say, Elasticseach is built and written to handle quick searches on large volumes of data.

-So now let's set up Logstash to build our index.
+Let's set up Logstash to build our index.
 Since our input is from a database, make sure you have the correct JDBC driver installed for Logstash to work.
 A JDBC driver enables a Java-based application (Logstash) to interact with a database.
 For a [Postgres](https://www.postgresql.org/download/) database, use the associated [Postgres JDBC driver](https://jdbc.postgresql.org/download.html).
 Make sure you place the JDBC driver in your Java classpath (to do this, `echo $JAVA_HOME`, navigate to the output location, then drop the .jar file in the `lib` subdirectory).

 A minimal logstash config file for our purposes will look something like this: